 At the core of this program is a foundation in critical thinking to explore the issues elders face along with what interventions may be recommended.
 There is also a strong emphasis on learning to identify generalizations or concepts on aging and how to challenge or change them.

-In order to ensure graduates are ready for continuing education or to find entry-level work, this program requires students to complete a practicum and a research elective.
-There is a joint focus on healthy elderly populations as well as those that may be chronically ill.
-The strong community partnership this program has allows students to work with both populations as well as their families.
+This program requires students to complete a practicum and a research elective to ensure graduates are ready for continuing education or to find entry-level work.
+The program’s joint focus is on healthy elderly populations and those who may be chronically ill.
+The strong community partnership allows students to work with both populations and their families.

 University of South Florida – College of Behavioral and Community Sciences